 Next time you buy fruits, or admire a carpet in bazaar, or pass by a building site, look for the invisible: a frail silhouette with tiny hands at your service.

-Please find a few links to the Child labour issues below:
+Please find below a few links to the exploited children and child labour issues: